serhii-babich/html-accordion-tabs/README.md

 ## But wait!
 There is more!

 It’s all cool and great, but these tabs are booooring.
-So, let’s give them a bit of fanciness.
+Let’s give them a bit of fanciness.

 ```css
 * {